brucew/xkcd-287/readme.md

 About
 ===
-I came pretty close solving this one, but did not quite make it to the end.
-In the name of submitting it in a timely manner, I am sending it in its [nearly complete] state.
+I came pretty close solving this one.
+It works on most use cases.

 The Menu#get_combo method uses brute force to determine if there is a solution to the menu / budget constraint.
 It will solve the problem if: